libxsmm/libxsmm/documentation/libxsmm_mm.md

   libxsmm_blasint batchsize, int tid, int nthreads);
 ```

 To further simplify the multiplication of matrices in a batch, the above interface can help if an explicit data representation is available.
 This low-level form is also able to employ a user-defined threading runtime.
 In case of OpenMP, `libxsmm_mmbatch_omp` is ready to use and hosted by the extension library (libxsmmext).
-An even higher-level set of procedures (and potentially more convenient functions) are available with `libxsmm_gemm_batch` and `libxsmm_gemm_batch`.
+An even higher-level set of procedures (and potentially more convenient functions) are available with `libxsmm_gemm_batch` and `libxsmm_gemm_batch_omp`.

 ```C
 void libxsmm_gemm_batch(libxsmm_gemm_precision precision, const char* transa, const char* transb,